philipturner/molecular-renderer/Documentation/Tests/tests-medium-atom-count.md

 | Au(111)   | yes    | yes    | barely | no     | no     |

 _Whether self-shadowing appears grainy at 120 Hz, with the secondary ray count overridden to 7._

+## MD Simulation Video

+Copy the TBD Swift files from this GitHub Gist (TODO) into "Sources/Workspace".

+Reference image: TODO (upload to YouTube)